tsweet77/spiritual-chat/README.md

 The AI helps connect the meaning of the words with the query asked.

-You will need to save your OpenAI API Key in OPENAI_API_KEY.txt https://platform.openai.com/api-keys
+For the OpenAI ones you will need to save your OpenAI API Key in OPENAI_API_KEY.txt https://platform.openai.com/api-keys

 Requires the wordlist.txt.